tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-10-03-Hypertext.md

                 div.comment.text(comment.text)
 {% endhighlight %}

-Voila.
-As I explained, my real intent is to write semantic code and not worry about concrete HTML elements, their classes or their IDs.
+**Voila**.
+As I explained, my real intent is to write semantic code and not worry about concrete HTML elements, their classes or ensuring the uniqueness of their IDs.
+Besides, the way I see it, displaying a blog post would be sending an HTML template + JavaScript code to the client once, which would fetch individual posts over JSON APIs.
+This makes your site service-oriented and much easier to write unittests for.

 ----------